 Challenges: There is no penalty for not implementing Single Audit recommendations.
-In some cases, the cost of implementing the recommendations could exceed the cost of the resulting re-audits (\$37,100), which is a disincentive to curing the problem.
+In some cases, it is possible that the cost of implementing the recommendations could exceed the cost of the resulting re-audits, which is a disincentive to curing the problem.

-Measure 2c: Number of Single Audit re-audits13
+Measure 2c: Number of Single Audit re-audits

-Purpose: A significant driver of the cost of the Single Audit is the number of programs that have to be audited.
+Purpose: A significant driver of the cost of the Single Audit is the number of programs that must be audited.
 According to rules established by the federal Office of Management and Budget, some programs must be audited every year, such as Medicaid.
 Other programs are audited once every three years if they meet certain dollar thresholds.
 Programs with prior audit findings must be audited and these are termed "re-audits."
-The SAO has no direct means of influencing this measure so we will track and report the number of re-audits but will not set targets.
+The SAO has no direct means of influencing this measure, so we will track and report the number of re-audits but will not set targets.

-12 OMB rules mandate re-audits for most repeat findings.
+&lt;sup>10 OMB rules mandate re-audits for most repeat findings.

-We do not include Medicaid in this measure because the federal Department of Health and Human Services has designated this program as high risk and requires that Medicaid be audited every year regardless of whether there are findings in the prior year's audit.
+&lt;sup>11 We do not include Medicaid in this measure because the federal Department of Health and Human Services has designated this program as high risk and requires that Medicaid be audited every year regardless of whether there are findings in the prior year's audit.